 West Virginia Standing Together: The Humanities and the Experience of War

-With special funding from the National Endowment for the Humanities, the Humanities Council is partnering with West Virginia military veterans to produce a six-part web series titled West Virginia Standing Together: The Humanities and the Experience of War.
-Lost Valley Studios filmmakers Calvin Grimm and Tyler Miller, both veterans, are producing a total of six 30-minute episodes focusing on the stories of West Virginia veterans of World War II, Korea, Vietnam, the Cold War, the First Gulf War, and post-9/11.
+With special funding from the National Endowment for the Humanities, the Humanities Council partnered with West Virginia military veterans to produce a six-part web series titled West Virginia Standing Together: The Humanities and the Experience of War.
+Lost Valley Studios filmmakers Calvin Grimm and Tyler Miller, both veterans, produced six 30-minute episodes focusing on the stories of West Virginia veterans of World War II, Korea, Vietnam, the Cold War, the First Gulf War, and post-9/11.
 Episodes feature narration, on-camera interviews with veterans, film from each conflict, and contextual commentary.

 West Virginia Standing Together: The Humanities and the Experience of War Episode 1: World War II